How to Migrate IMAP Emails to Office 365?

 You can verify the status of the task in the Exchange Admin Center.

-Every email system uses a DNS record (called MX record), to identify the delivery address for emails.
-During the email migration process, the MX record is left pointing toward the source email system.
-After the successful migration to Office 365, you’ll have to point MX record at Office 365.
-It will ensure that all the emails are delivered to your Office 365 mailboxes.
+Every email system relies on a DNS record known as an MX record to specify the destination for email deliveries.
+In the course of email migration, the MX record initially directs email traffic to the originating email system.
+Following the successful migration to Office 365, the MX record must be redirected to Office 365.
+This step guarantees the smooth delivery of all emails to your Office 365 mailboxes.

-Generally, it takes around 72 hours for the email systems to recognize the changed MX record.
-Once it is complete, you can move to the next task to stop email synchronization, but make sure you wait at least 72 hours before moving to the next step.
+Typically, it takes approximately 72 hours for email systems to acknowledge the MX record modification.
+Once this process is complete, you can proceed to the subsequent task of halting email synchronization.
+However, it is essential to exercise patience and wait for at least 72 hours before advancing to the next step.

 • Your users are using Office 365 for email.
 After deleting the migration batch, the emails sent to your source email system aren’t copied to Office 365.